 You can download the Elgato WaveLink software here.

 It is quite a no-brainer for the price point of $149.99 for the Elgato Wave:3 USB mic.
-This is a perfect microphone for a variety of different streams, be it gaming, unboxing, ASMR, music, etc.
+This is a perfect microphone for a variety of different streams, be it gaming, unboxing, ASMR, making a cover song, etc.

 You’re not only getting a premium microphone with good sound quality and compact design, but you’re also getting an all-in-one solution for live streaming – a great USB mic, a virtual mixer, and an effects processor.